leon4rd/test/README.md

-## What do you call a pile of cats?
-A Meowtain.
+## What do computers and air conditioners have in common?
+They both become useless when you open windows.